psaris/wordle/README.md

 6| 1
 ```

-### Maximum Number of Part
+### Maximum Number of Parts
-Finally, we try the `.mm.maxparts` algorithm and see that it has the
+Finally, we try the `.mm.maxparts` algorithm and observe that it has the
 best average seen so far: 3.433088.

 ```q